davydog187/migrating_from_kafka/talk/slides.md

 -->

 ---
-## Simplebet Data Pipeline
+## Data Pipeline
-* :satellite: Receive incident data
+1. :satellite: Receive incident data
-* :chart_with_upwards_trend: Create markets
+2. :chart_with_upwards_trend: Create markets
-* :1234: Produce odds :robot:
+3. :1234: Produce odds :robot:
-* :rocket: Publish markets
+4. :rocket: Publish markets

 <!-- The last step, publish markets, we were not focusing on -->
 ---